practable/relay/README.md

 IN DEVELOPMENT NOW - REPO HERE FOR BACKUP ONLY - DO NOT USE - API IN FLUX

+## Operations considerations

+### Booking

+Booking uses an in-memory store on a single process, so this will be lost if the process or server fails.
+Tokens already distributed will be viable if the relay remains up, and with the secret unchanged.
+Resetting the booking and re-using already-assigned equipment will result in user collision (two users unexpectedly sharing the same kit), reducing the quality of the experience.

+#### Recovery - worst case

+- identity failure
+- restart booking service
+- lock to new bookings
+- import or re-establish groups, pools, activities
+- wait until the longest session has definitely finished (deny new bookings mean time)
+- open bookings

+#### Recovery - speeding up the process

+##### No additional code

+check connections on relay and restart sooner if all connections drop

+##### Additional code

+This approach is a light-weight approach to persistance

+ - Implement persist to disk by writing each booking to a file.
+ - Reconstruct bookingstore localling from the record (ignore stale entries)
+ - Import to server
+ - Consider automation of this on startup
+    - check for existing pool structure (not likely to change)
+    - check for recent booking transactions

+##### Active-passive

+A passive server could be updated with poolStore and booking events from the active service.

+In the event of the active server failing, the duplicate state in the passive server would suffice for failover.

+If the active server failed because of data corruption, then the worst case recovery applies.

+### Relay

+The relay does not store state beyond the lifetime of the authorisation codes, so the time-horizon for a failure is limited to rebuffing authorisation codes that are still valid, but being submitted to the newly restarted instance which does not have a record of them.
+This will simply trigger a reconnect via access, so no state-persistance is necessary.
+Other than the secret.

+### Shellrelay

+The shellrelay relies on hosts reconnecting after a failure.
+The shellrelay also relies on hosts obtaining new tokens before their current tokens time out.
+In the current system this needs to be manually managed.
+Long life tokens could be given for safety, e.g. lasting to end of term, with the tradeoff that the shared secret would need rotating if breached.
+The shared secret for the relay and shellrelay should be different to allow the relay secret to be rotated more frequently if desirable.

 Ignore below here (README.md from crossbar ...)

 ## Benchmarking